 Once you have everything you need, the next step is learning how to use each of your new tools.
 Don’t worry, we’ve made that easy too!

 Just head over to the Woodworking Basics class for an online class to learn about the parts and proper use of each of your new tools.

 After the class, practice, experiment, and have fun getting familiar with the tools.
 When you and your kids are ready, try building a project together.

 We’d love to see what you build!
 Send a photo to email@example.com.

 Need project ideas?
 We’ve got you covered.
-Find step-by-step project courses coming soon, and learn how to build fun, age-appropriate woodworking projects that will help your kids improve their skills and boost their confidence.
+Take the Intro to Woodworking step-by-step project course, and learn how to build fun, age-appropriate woodworking projects that will help kids improve their skills and boost their confidence.